saurabhpro/JAVA/JavaCon/Interfaces/README.md

 # Java 8

-1) Default methods can be overriden in implementing class, while static cannot.
+1) Default methods can be overridden in implementing class, while static cannot.

 2) Static method belongs only to Interface class, so you can only invoke static method on Interface class, not on class implementing this Interface, see:
 ```java